craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 :is-up-to-date: True

-.. index:: Introduction to the Developer Workflow with Crafter CMS, Developer Workflow
+.. index:: Introduction to the Developer Workflow with CrafterCMS, Developer Workflow

 .. _devOps-workflow:

 =======================================================
-Introduction to the Developer Workflow with Crafter CMS
+Introduction to the Developer Workflow with CrafterCMS
 =======================================================

 Development and content authoring are both a major part of producing digital experiences.
 In this section, we'll take a look at the basic mechanics that support content authoring, publishing and developer workflow.